rahel-webdeveloper/game-hub-rahel/README.md

 ## 👐Acknowledgments

-- **Mosh Hamedani** for his exceptional on tutrials on TypeScript and React.
+- **Mosh Hamedani** for his exceptional tutrials on TypeScript and React.
 - Libraries and tools used in this project: React, Chakra UI and Rawg limited free API.
 - Spcial thanks to everyone who supports and contributes to this project!

 Made with 💜 by **Khatibullah Rahel**

-**Follow us on social media**
+**Follow us on social media** [LinkdIn](https://www.linkedin.com/in/khatibullah-rahel-a93a74281/) [Facebook](https://www.facebook.com/khatibullah.asaad.7) [Telegram](https://t.me/rahel_023)

-[LinkdIn](https://www.linkedin.com/in/khatibullah-rahel-a93a74281/)
-[Facebook](https://www.facebook.com/khatibullah.asaad.7)
-[Telegram](https://t.me/rahel_023)